clij/clij-docs/README.md

-# ClearCLIJ - OpenCL based GPU image processing from ImageJ macro
+# CLIJ - OpenCL based GPU image processing from ImageJ macro

 Image processing in modern GPUs allows for accelerating processing speeds massively.
-This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc) using the [ClearCLIJ](https://github.com/haesleinhuepf/clearclij/) library.
+This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc) using the [CLIJ](https://github.com/clij/clij/) library.
 It is not necessary to learn OpenCL itself.
 Preprogrammed routines are supposed to do GPU image processing for you with given ImageJ macro programming experience.
 The list of preprogrammed routines might be extended depending on the communities needs.